typedb/typedb-docs/06-management/03-migration-and-backup.md

 ### Schema Migration

-The first step of migraiton is to migrate your schema.
+The first step of migration is to migrate your schema.
 The  `grakn server schema` command allows you to get the current schema of a Grakn keyspace as a single Graql `define` query.
 This schema query can then be loaded via `grakn console` to the new server.

 You can skip the step of exporting schema if you already have a copy of your schema to import.